About the Irish Go Association

 Who Is the IGA?

-The IGA Committee is elected at the Annual General Meeting, which is usually held during the Irish Go Congress.
-The 2020 Committee comprises:
+The IGA Committee is elected at the Annual General Meeting.
+The 2022 Committee comprises:

 For general enquiries, please use our contact form.